marciogualtieri/Scala-PaintShop/README.md

 ### <a name="on-the-design-choices"></a> ON THE DESIGN CHOICES

 This project mirrors in basic lines the Java one available in the package regarding architecture and algorithm.
-Please refer to the Java project for details on the design, as well as algorithm analysis.
+Please refer to [Java-Paintshop](https://github.com/marciogualtieri/Scala-PaintShop) for details on the design, as well as algorithm analysis.

 Aside from obvious differences between Java's and Scala's syntax, the most appealing is that Scala supports mixin inheritance with traits: